-Research by the World Health Organization shows that one in three women will experience some form of violence during her lifetime, and despite the relatively new and growing phenomenon of Internet connectivity, it is estimated that one in ten women have already experienced a form of cyberviolence since the age of 15 (EIGE).
+Research by the World Health Organization shows that one in three women will have experienced a form of violence in her lifetime, and despite the relatively new and growing phenomenon of internet connectivity, it is estimated that one in ten women have already experienced a form of cyber violence since the age of 15.
+(EIGE)

 The World Health Organization (WHO) defines violence against women as "any act of gender-based violence that results in, or is likely to result in, physical, sexual or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life" (2013:2).
 The WHO elaborates by saying that "sexual violence is any sexual act, attempt to obtain a sexual act, or other act directed against a person's sexuality using coercion, by any person regardless of their relationship to the victim, in any setting" (2013:2).
-Sexual violence thus exists on a continuum from obscene name-calling to rape and/or homicide, and includes online forms of sexual violence (e.g., Internet threats and harassment) and sexual exploitation (usually associated with minors but can include adults with particular vulnerabilities - e.g., social, physical, or cognitive disabilities).
+Sexual violence thus exists on a continuum from obscene name-calling to rape and/or homicide, and includes on-line forms of sexual violence (e.g., Internet threats and harassment) and sexual exploitation (usually thought of with regard to minors but can include adults with particular vulnerabilities - e.g., social, physical, or cognitive disabilities).